 For our latest performances and workshops, visit our home page.

-Jaime Sunwoo (Artist, Performer) is a Korean-American multidisciplinary artist from Brooklyn, New York.
+Jaime Sunwoo is a Korean-American multidisciplinary artist from Brooklyn, New York.
 She combines video, audio, sculpture, and storytelling to create sensory performances in galleries, theaters, and public spaces.
 Her works are part playful, part tragic, and often examine food as a way to discuss identity, history, and death.
-She studied art at Yale University, where she wrote and directed Household.
-Her site-specific projects include The Creature for the DUMBO Arts Festival, and interactive bar installation Earshot.
+She studied art at Yale University and is a fellow at the Laundromat Project for socially engaged art.
+Her site-specific projects include The Creature at DUMBO Arts Festival, and interactive bar installation Earshot.
 She has collaborated with Whoop Dee Doo, and appeared on PBS's Art21.
-Her upcoming public works will be featured in STooPS Art Crawl and Art in Odd Places 2018.
-She is currently a fellow at the Laundromat Project for socially engaged art.
+Her public works were presented by STooPS Art Crawl and Art in Odd Places.
+Her ongoing project Specially Processed American Me was shown at the FailSafe Festival, OYE!
+Avant Garde Festival at JACK, Asian American Arts Alliance, Gallery Madison Park, and Open Source Gallery.
+See her work at jaimesunwoo.com.